 Now let's add all the 3rd-party fees to run your bots:

 - Legacy RPA technology provider license fee: $8,000 per bot

 - Legacy RPA technology orchestrator fee: $1,500 per bot

 In total, you're looking at a cost of $87,500 per bot.

-Now if I was investing in people or digital workers, would I rather hire a highly-skilled person for $87,500 per year that can think, communicate and be creative or a bot that can only run through workflows?
+Now if I was investing in people or bots, would I rather hire a highly-skilled person for $87,500 per year that can think, communicate and be creative or a bot that can only run through workflows?

 I believe most people at this stage of automation would rather hire a person than a bot.

 What if we outsourced our automation and only payed for outcomes?

 Instead of focusing on being the best RPA IT admins and being the best at running commodity servers with generic software, we instead focused on what our business differentiators are.
 This would free up our time to focus on better value-add business initiatives.

 Thoughtful brings the Program Lead, Process Analyst, Pipeline Analyst, Automation Engineer, and IT team to you on day one.
 No heavy investment to learn a capability.
 Rather, the Thoughtful approach is to identify valuable automation opportunities, design, build, and deploy your bots, then host and maintain your bots, ensuring value is delivered within 3 - 6 months versus 3 - 6 years.